 Earlier this year, Autodesk again disrupted the CAD industry by closing the gap in the electromechanical workflow for the design of smart consumer products.
-The world-renown Autodesk Fusion 360 is the leader on cloud-based CAD mechanical and CAM design needs.
-With the addition of electronics design capabilities, intelligent products can be created using one collaborative platform.
+Autodesk Fusion 360 is the leader in cloud-based CAD mechanical and CAM design needs.
+With the addition of electronics design capabilities, you can now create intelligent products using one collaborative platform.

-In addition to adding the electronic design needs, we have made it 100% compatible with designs and libraries made with EAGLE.
-Autodesk EAGLE has been around for over 30 years, one of the significant contributors to the Open Hardware movement.
-All your current EAGLE designs and designs that you download online are compatible with Fusion 360.
+In addition to adding electronic design needs, we‘ve made it 100% compatible with designs and libraries made with EAGLE.
+As a result, all of your current EAGLE designs and designs that you download online are compatible with Fusion 360.

-Today, you will learn how to load your design and libraries made with EAGLE into Fusion 360.
-If you don’t have Fusion 360 yet, you can download your free trial today here.
-After downloading, installing, and launching Fusion 360, you will begin at the Design Workspace.
+Today, you’ll learn how to load your design and libraries made with EAGLE into Fusion 360.
+To begin, If you haven’t already, download a Fusion 360 free trial here.
+Next, download and install Fusion 360.
+Once the install is complete, you’ll begin in the Design workspace.

 Click on the File pull-down menu and select the option New Electronic Design.
 The electronic document will control the link between your schematic and your circuit board.
-EAGLE users would create a new design, and as long the schematic and board were in the same folder, forward and back annotation was automatically checked.
+Historically, EAGLE users would create a new design.
+As long as the schematic and board were in the same folder, forward and back annotation was automatically checked.

-I will navigate to \documents\projects\eagle folder to select one of the available designs.
-After choosing the schematic and click on OPEN, a new tab will open with the schematic loaded.
+Then navigate to \documents\projects\eagle folder to select one of the available designs.
+After choosing the schematic, click on OPEN, and a new tab will open with the schematic loaded.

 NOTE: If you upload your EAGLE design files into Fusion 360 and independently open them without an electronic document, there will be no monitoring between board and schematic.

-Please note that the schematic sheet preview will be located at the bottom of the editor.
-Return to the electronic document tab and click on Save, this action will cascade to all opened electronic editors.
+Note that the schematic sheet preview will be located at the bottom of the editor.
+Return to the electronic document tab and click on Save.
+This action will cascade to all opened electronic editors.

-To verify that the loaded schematic and board are consistent, return to the schematic editor and select the Validate tab and run ERC.
+To verify that the loaded schematic and board are consistent, return to the schematic editor.
+Select the Validate tab and run ERC.
 The created report will inform you that your current schematic and PCB are consistent.
 If the report didn’t automatically appear, please click on the error icon to review notifications.
 Therefore, changes will be monitored between the board and schematic from this point forward.

-With the design files successfully loaded, the designer will now be able to continue working on electronic design and enjoy the collaboration and versioning capabilities in Fusion 360.
-From this point on to open your electronic design double click the Electronic Document from the Fusion 360 data panel, this will automatically load the Schematic, PCB, and linked 3DPCB.
+With the design files successfully loaded, you’ll be able to continue working on electronic design and enjoy the collaboration and versioning capabilities in Fusion 360.
+From this point on to open your electronic design double-click the Electronic Document from the Fusion 360 data panel, this will automatically load the Schematic, PCB, and linked 3DPCB.